smileformylove/code_autoencoder_based-is-quanzation-independent/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## target
 I complete the whole training and testing system for the starting point to understand data pipeline , autoencoder and quantization.
-It explores the realation between rate-ditortion and quantization, which is import for learned. compression.
+It explores the realation between rate-ditortion and quantization, which is import for learned image compression.

 ## usage